The government sets the eligibility criteria for support funds, and Workbridge is responsible for making sure these criteria are met.

 Ministry of Health

-You will not be eligible for support funds if the Ministry of Health provides your vocational services (employment-focused services) and/or disability costs such as personal care, hearing aids, orthotics, wheelchairs or vehicle adaptations.
+You will not be eligible for support funds if the Ministry of Health provides your vocational services (employment-focused services) and/or disability costs such as, hearing aids, orthotics, wheelchairs or vehicle adaptations.
+These are often referred to as ‘whole of life’ supports – they are not used solely for employment.

 You will generally not be eligible for support funds if your vocational services or disability costs are the result of an accident and/or are the responsibility of ACC.